Chances (film): Plot

 They meet as planned and visit the shore.
 She did not write to Tom.
 Jack says "Saying goodbye is to die a little."
 He puts a ring on her left hand.
 She gives him a picture.
 They have an hour left, perhaps their last, and she cannot bear to let him go.
 She curls up on the grass, weeping.
 They embrace passionately.

-At the front, Jack says that it was impossible to talk to their mother as there was a stone wall between them.
-Tom observes that the letters they send home are lies, just another thing that they will have to conceal when the war is over.
+Back at the front, Jack tells Tom it was impossible to talk to their mother as there was a stone wall between them.
+Tom observes that the letters they send home are lies, because they can't talk to her about what is really happening at the front.

 Tom takes Jack's coat by mistake and finds Molly's picture.
-He assumes that Jack had forgotten to give it to him, but when he teases Jack about it, the truth emerges.
+He assumes Jack forgot to give it to him, but when he teases Jack about it, the truth emerges.
 Tom, furious and betrayed, refuses to listen.

 Major Bradford is ordered to withdraw his artillery group.
 Men, teams of horses and wagons race to a new position under a constant barrage.
 They fire on the advancing German infantry, then remove the breech blocks and fall back to their trenches, still under constant fire.
-Tom lingers by the guns, apparently in despair.
+Tom lingers by the guns, apparently in despair and seemingly waiting and wanting to be killed.
 Calling Tom, Jack returns through barbed wire and across shattered ground to reach his brother, now wounded.
 He drags Tom back.

-Jack has lost his left arm and walks with a cane.
+In the final scene, Jack has lost his left arm and walks with a cane.
 Molly steps out to meet him and they kiss.
-Tom has died, but Jack finds consolation in the fact that his brother said that they were pals at the end.
-They walk together into the fog.
+Tom has died, but Jack finds consolation in the fact that his brother said they were pals at the end.
+Jack and Moly walk together into the fog, after a neat little scene with the bobby telling them to put out the match Molly lit for Jack's cigarette, mirroring the opening scene where the bobby says the same thing to a newspaper seller.